-A Painful Turning Point
+A Sharp Turning Point

-She told me she wasn’t going to stop drinking, smoking weed, or selling drugs.
-She said she was keeping her lineup of men, and that the church thing wasn’t for her.
-She said it wasn’t that she didn’t love me or care about me, because she did.
-But it was simply because we were different people going in completely different directions.
-She told me I was a “good girl,” always had been, and she admired that about me.
+September 2024, my best friend told me she wasn’t going to stop drinking, smoking weed, or selling drugs.
+She said she was keeping her lineup of men and that the church thing just wasn’t for her.
+She told me we were two different people and we were not going the same direction or walking the same path.
+She told me I was a “good girl” always had been, and she admired that about me.
 But she wasn’t going to change.
 Her life was working for her.
 She said it was time to end the friendship because I was going somewhere she had no interest in going.
+My heart dropped to my stomach.
+And just like that, everything I’d been afraid to admit became real.

 “Enter by the narrow gate; for wide is the gate and broad is the way that leads to destruction, and there are many who go in by it.But narrow is the gate and difficult is the way which leads to life, and there are few who find it.”— Matthew 7:13–14 (NKJV)